 Pole framing offers a strong alternative to traditional construction methods and has a wide range of residential and commercial uses.
 Because they use less material (posts are placed farther apart), pole structures are low cost.
 Construction is simple, lightweight, and blazingly fast.
 The efficiency of a pole design means the building can hold more weight with better durability and less material than a stick framed building.
 From a residential standpoint, you can have any size and shape of pole home you desire.
 One story, two stories, you name it!
 Once the pol framing is in place, the home can be erected like any other.
 Walls, flooring, electricity, plumbing, and HVAC can all be exactly like a home built with traditional construction methods.
 Pole structures can be easily modified or expanded and their energy efficiency (R-value) rivals that of any green building.

 Pole barns can also be used commercially outside the agriculture industry.
 They have been repurposed into retail stores, mechanics’ shops, meditation centers, breweries, greenhouses, horse arenas, and much more.
 The possibilities with a pole structure are endless.

-If you’re looking for a green, multi-purpose, efficient building for your next project, call Precision Structural Engineering to discuss how a pole barn can be the right structure for you.
+If you’re looking for a green, multi-purpose, efficient building for your next project, call PSE Consulting Engineers, Inc. to discuss how a pole barn can be the right structure for you.